Baxter to import IV saline bags from Mexico to ease U.S. shortage

 In a statement issued earlier this month, U.S. Food and Drug Administration Commissioner Scott Gottlieb said the agency had given B. Braun and Baxter temporary approval to import products from some of their overseas operations, including allowing Baxter to import product from Brazil.
 At that time, Gottlieb said he believed the IV fluid shortage would improve shortly.

 The FDA has also been working with companies to extend expiration dates on products, when it can be done safely.
-It recently approved two additional companies - Fresenius Kabi, a unit of Germany’s Fresenius, and Spain’s Laboratorios Grifols - to supply saline to the U.S. market.
+It recently approved two additional companies - Fresenius Kabi, a unit of Germany’s Fresenius (FMEG.DE), and Spain’s Laboratorios Grifols - to supply saline to the U.S. market.

 In its letter to customers, Baxter said the FDA has now granted it permanent approval to bring larger IV bags manufactured in Mexico into the U.S. market.